Skip to content

 }

 If you want to set the whole screen to be red, you can do this.
-This will center the text, and will set the whole view to be red.
+This will center the text and set the whole view to red.

 var body: some View {